Are you struggling to break up with someone?

 I had been in a relationship with this person for almost eight years.
 For the longest time, I had assumed we would spend the rest of our lives together.

-And at first, it seemed fine.
+At first, it seemed fine.
 We even started to get along as friends.

 And I did.